paladinze/ze-blog/data/posts/digital-farming.md

 ![ecosystem](/assets/blog/farming/runtime.png)

 WeChat is what we call a "super app" (just like Facebook).
 Naturally, it provides many interfaces for triggering native functions (payment, location service) or displaying native components.
-As the hosting platform, WeChat is a like an Operating System in that it's in charge of creating Sandboxes and orchestrate communications with the WebView.
+As the hosting platform, WeChat is a like an Operating System in that it's in charge of creating sandboxes and orchestrate communications with the WebView.
 Although WeChat mini programs is based on JavaScript, **it's not single-threaded!** For performance and security reason, mini programs are designed to have two threads.
 One responsible for the UI (the WebView Layer), another responsible for the logic (the Logic Layer).
 In many situations, this setup proves to be more performant or secure compare to regular web apps.

 ## A port and a rewrite